 Small (up to 15mm long), flattened with large wide claws.
 Claws and body quite hairy.
 Upperside brown in colour, underside more pale.
 Like all false crabs it has long antennae and only three pair of walking legs.

 Kingdom: Animalia – ‘animals’, Phylum: Arthropoda – ‘arthropods’, Subphylum: Crustacea – ‘crustaceans’, Order: Decapoda – ‘crayfish, crabs, lobsters, prawns, and shrimp’, Infraorder: Anomura – ‘false crabs’, Family: Porcellanidae – porcelain crabs

 Under rocks and boulder in the mid and low shore.
-Particularly fond of muddy environments.
+Particularly found of muddy environments.